 To find out if your country is represented at The University of Tulsa please click here.

-If outside scholarships received, combined with TU scholarship funds, exceed the student’s basic charges of TU tuition and TU room and board we reserve the right to adjust your TU awarded funds.
+If outside scholarships received, in combination with TU scholarship funds, exceed the student’s basic charges of TU tuition, room and board, the university reserves the right to adjust any awarded funds.

 Personal expenses are listed so the students have a reasonably good idea about the total expense of attending The University of Tulsa.
 Personal expenses include items such as movie tickets, dining out, personal items and other personal expenses and fees not listed in the cost breakdown.

 Your I-20 should always reflect your current degree program.
 So, if you change degree programs, you need to come by our office so we can issue you another I-20 that reflects the changes.